Hudson River Fishing Charters

 With numerous tournament wins Captain Steve has proven the fish will navigate certain routes year after year, the larger spawning females will follow the main river channel to seek out and use the numerous flats, shoals, and ledges to ambush and gorge on the river herring.

-Over the last decade it has been well documented that the areas we will be targeting have produced all the records, Ira Kirlay reeled in a 55.6 whopper, the fish was 49 inches long, and holds the current New York State inland record, hailed as a sign that the biggest stripers will return to their favorite haunts for many generations to come.
+Over the last decade it has been well documented that the areas we will be targeting have produced most of the records, hailed as a sign that the biggest stripers will return to their favorite haunts for many generations to come.

 Striped bass is a highly prized species, many recreational fishermen consider it to be one of the most exciting and challenging fish to catch.

 More about our services…

 We provide four, five, and eight hour trips to accommodate your needs, the areas we will target give meaning to the name sportsman paradise.
 When you are doing your research take a look in our gallery at some of the trophy stripers, please give us a chance to show you the techniques and locations that have resulted in us landing countless trophy stripers in the 30 to 50 pound range.

 Rates are for 1 to 6 Passengers: April 10 thru June 1st